Why Does My Butternut Squash Soup Taste Bitter? Tips to Fix & Prevent

 1. Sweet Spices Like Cinnamon or Nutmeg

-A small amount of warm spices can enhance its natural sweetness in squash.
+A small amount of warm spices can enhance the natural sweetness of squash.
 The spices are subtle enough to impart flavor, but without being overwhelming.

 2. The balance can be achieved by balancing Citrus with Apple